If you’re looking for a vibrant city with a small-town community, Durham could be the perfect place to call home.

 Wander the gardens, orchard and maze at Crook Hall.
-This 13th century hall is only a short walk from the cathedral and serves cream teas in its courtyard.
+This 13th-century hall is only a short walk from the cathedral and serves cream teas in its courtyard.
 Look out for the ‘White Lady’, who is said to haunt the area, while you’re there.

-Also visit Durham University – and while you’re there, look at the Egyptian mummies, Chinese porcelain and head-hunting swords from Borneo at the Oriental Museum.
+Visit Durham University – and while you’re there, look at the Egyptian mummies, Chinese porcelain and head-hunting swords from Borneo at the Oriental Museum.

 You can also see amateur theatrical groups at City Theatre.
 This bijou venue hosts the Durham Dramatic Society, which puts on regular performances throughout the year.

 Outdoors: Enjoy the Durham Regatta from the banks of the river.
 It takes place every June and is thought to be the second oldest regatta in England.

 You can also climb up to the 19th-century battlements at Wharton Park and take in spectacular views of the city.